Lock, stock, and barrel: History

 The term was first recorded in the letters of Sir Walter Scott in 1817, in the line "Like the High-landman's gun, she wants stock, lock, and barrel, to put her into repair."
 It is, however, thought that this term evolved into a popular saying some years before in England.

 Common uses

 Media

-Lock Stock & Barrel is a book dealing with the restoration and repair of antique firearms, in two volumes.
+"Lock Stock & Barrel" by RH McCrory is a book dealing with the restoration and repair of antique firearms, in two volumes.

+"Lock, Stock & Barrel" by Cyril S. Adams & Robert S. Braden is a book about making an English shotgun and shooting with consistency.

+"Lock, stock and barrel" is mentioned in Silvia Plath's novel "The Bell Jar".

+“Lock, stock and barrel” is mentioned in Donna Tartt’s novel The Secret History.

+"Lock, stock, and barrel" is the name of an achievement in the popular zombie survival video game, Unturned, which can be achieved by crafting a rocket launcher within the game's "Arid" map.

 "Lock, stock, and barrel" is also referenced in the title of the British crime film Lock, Stock and Two Smoking Barrels (1998), as well as in the TV film Lock, Stock and Barrel (1971).

 Officer Lockstock and Officer Barrel are two characters from Urinetown: the Musical.
 Another musical that used it was the animated musical The Nightmare Before Christmas by Tim Burton featured three infamous children, the 'Trick or Treaters' 'Lock', 'Shock' and 'Barrel'.

 The phrase was mentioned by Christopher Lloyd in the 1988 movie Who Framed Roger Rabbit.

 The phrase was mentioned by Frank Costanza in the Seinfeld episode "The Shower Head" (season 7, episode 16).

 The phrase was spoken by the character Leonardo Leonardo in Clerks: The Animated Series (season 1, episode 1).

+The phrase was spoken to the character J. R. Ewing in Dallas (season 3, episode 24).

+The phrase was spoken by the character Karen Baldwin in For All Mankind (season 2, episode 8).